scanner-research/scanner/docs/quickstart.rst

    })

-Here, we say that the :code:`FrameColumn` indicated by :code:`frame` should read from the column 'frame' in the table 'table_name', and that the output table indicated by :code:`output_frame` should be called 'resized_table'.
+Here, we say that the :code:`FrameColumn` indicated by :code:`frame` should read from the column :code:`frame` in the table :code:`"table_name"`, and that the output table indicated by :code:`output_frame` should be called :code:`"resized_table"`.

-In this example, we are only defining one job since we only have one video, but Scanner can process multiple jobs at the same time (given they use the same computation graph).
-When many jobs are provided, Scanner will process them all in parallel.
+In this example, we are only defining one job since we only have one video, but the purpose of this API design is so Scanner can process many jobs in parallel (given they use the same computation graph).

 Running a Job
 --------------